xsynaptic/wordpress-gulp-starter-kit/readme.md

 ### OPTIONAL

-* Install [Bower](http://bower.io/): `npm install bower -g`.
+* Install [Bower](http://bower.io/): `npm install bower -g` (helps manage front-end dependencies, particularly CSS libraries and such; see below for more info).
 * Install [Composer](https://getcomposer.org/doc/00-intro.md) (a PHP package manager, not really necessary).
-* Install [Sass](http://sass-lang.com/): `gem install sass` (requires Ruby; note that the `libsass` compiler is switched on by default and requires no further installation steps).
+* Install [Sass](http://sass-lang.com/) (only if the built-in, default `libsass` compiler isn't good enough for your needs): `gem install sass` (requires Ruby).

 ## SETUP

 * Edit `gulpconfig.js` and, *at the very least*, change the `project` variable to match the name of your theme.
 If you like the way this workflow is setup you shouldn't need to edit any of the files under `gulpfile.js/tasks` just yet.
-* Install all dependencies by running `npm install` (which will automatically trigger `bower install`).
-This will fetch all dependencies listed in `package.json` (which includes front-end JavaScript packages and back-end tools like Gulp plugins and [BrowserSync](http://www.browsersync.io/)) and `bower.json` (which includes front-end dependencies e.g. jQuery plugins, Sass frameworks, icon libraries, and so on).
+* Install all dependencies by running `npm install`.
+This will fetch all dependencies listed in `package.json` (which includes front-end JavaScript packages and back-end tools like Gulp plugins and [BrowserSync](http://www.browsersync.io/)).
+* The previous command will also invoke `bower install` (assuming you have Bower installed) and will fetch all dependencies listed in `bower.json` (which includes front-end dependencies e.g. jQuery plugins, Sass frameworks, icon libraries, and so on).
 * [BrowserSync](http://www.browsersync.io/) setup: assuming you have a local development environment setup all you should need to do is enter the URL into the `proxy` setting in `gulpconfig.js`.
-(Why use BrowserSync?
-It's fast, awesome, and allows for simultaneous responsive development across multiple devices.)
+Why use BrowserSync?
+It's fast, awesome, and allows for simultaneous responsive development across multiple devices.
 * [LiveReload](http://livereload.com/) setup: install a browser extension for [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) or Firefox.
-(Why use LiveReload?
-It does the job without complications.)
+Why use LiveReload?
+It does the job without complications or additional setup after the extension is installed.
 * Run `gulp` and start hacking!